Calculation, strategies and other concepts

 Range of a player in any spot can be calculated as his starting Range multiplied by Strategies of all decisions a player has made.

-So for example after flop check-raise from OOP player his range is equal to is his starting range multiplied by strategy of checking the flop multiplied by strategy of raising after opponent bet.
+So for example after flop check-raise from OOP player his range is equal to his starting range multiplied by strategy of checking the flop multiplied by strategy of raising after opponent bet.

 If starting range had AJs with weight